Holiday pay still confuses

 Back in June 2014, the European Court of Justice (ECJ) ruled that commission should be factored into holiday pay.
 Subsequently, the ECJ ruling was extended by further judgements requiring overtime to be included.
 The argument for this is that is someone who works overtime that is ‘sufficiently regular and settled’ gets used to this as a normal wage.
 They may be disinclined to take holiday if they would then only be paid their base pay.
 The argument was that they should not be financially disadvantaged when taking holiday.

-Holiday pay must now be based on basic pay, commission payments, overtime payments and even travel time (if that travel was judged to be working time), all calculated as an average over 12 weeks.
-These judgements formed case law and hence applied immediately after communication in November 2014.
+Holiday pay must now be based on basic pay, commission payments, overtime payments and even travel time (if that travel was judged to be working time), all calculated as an average over 52 weeks.
+The ECJ judgement formed case law and this still applies.

 Now, here’s one to make things even more difficult.
 Because the ECJ is an EU court and not a UK one, the judgement only mandates payment of holiday pay calculated in this way for non-guaranteed overtime for 20 days of the 28.
 The 5.6 weeks (28 days) is a UK thing.
 In the EU, it’s less at 20 days.
 That raises the question of which 20 days attracts the calculation – the first taken in the year, the last taken or all days that are not bank holidays?